 “The feeling of love is naturally built into humans.
 It’s rare for someone not to feel love or at least a semblance of it.
 When we’re young, a hint of love can sometimes come to use in the form of a crush.”

 The author defines a crush as a “good for the soul” infatuation, a type of admiration for someone that can be intense to the point of letting that person invade your thoughts.
 Having a crush offers opportunities for new connections.
 However, it’s a short love story that will never overcome the common issues in relationships that often lead to forgotten feelings.
+You might also be interested in these essays about drama.

 3. The Moment of Truth – My Crush Essay by Anonymous on HappyEssays.com